What are cloud native services?

 - Packaged as lightweight containers: A collection of independent services that are packaged as containers, which can scale out and scale in rapidly, so infrastructure utilization is optimized.

 - Developed with best-of-breed languages and frameworks: A cloud native service is usually developed using the language and framework best suited for the functionality.

-- Designed as loosely coupled microservices: Loosely coupled services allow developers to treat each service independent of the other.
+- Designed as loosely coupled microservices: Loosely coupled services allow developers to treat each service independent.
 With this decoupling, a developer can focus on the core functionality of each service to deliver fine-grained functionality, leading to efficient lifecycle management of the overall application, because each service is maintained independently.

 - Architected with a clean separation of stateless and stateful: Services that are persistent and durable follow a different pattern that assures higher availability and robustness.
 Stateless services exist independent of stateful services.

 - Isolated from server and operating system dependencies: Cloud native applications don’t have an affinity for any particular operating system or machine type.
 The common exception is when a microservice needs certain capabilities, including solid-state drives (SSDs) and graphics processing units (GPUs), that may be exclusively offered by a specific set of machines.

 - Deployed on self-service, elastic, cloud infrastructure: They may dynamically grow and shrink, adjusting themselves to the varying load.

 - Managed through agile DevOps processes.

 - Automated capabilities: Cloud-native services can be highly automated, playing well with the concept of infrastructure as code.
 And in fact, automation is often required to manage these large and complex applications.